Can Diabetics Enjoy Carnitas?

 Portion Control: With rich, flavorful foods, it’s smart to watch how much goes on plate.
 Pairing with fiber-packed vegetables—like broccoli, spinach, or bell peppers—can help process meals more steadily and prevent energy crashes later.

-Low-Carb Companions: Swap traditional tortillas or rice for low-carb alternatives when enjoying a meal.
-Lettuce wraps or cauliflower rice are excellent substitutes that won’t spike sugar levels.
+Low-Carb Companions: Swap traditional tortillas or rice for lower-carb options when you eat.
+Lettuce wraps or cauliflower rice work well and help keep levels steady.

 Homemade Goodness: Making your own dish gives full control over ingredients, allowing adjustments to fit any diet.